In this tutorial, you will access

 Basic Bash Commands

-- ls: lists all files in the current directory in alphabetical order, arranged neatly into columns.
+ls: This command `lists all files in the current directory in alphabetical order, arranged neatly into columns.

 $ ls Applications Documents Library Music Public Desktop Downloads Movies Picture